-- Read and review the entire label which includes the container label and Applicator's Manual. - 2.
+- 1. Read the label, Applicator's Manual, MSDS and related safety material. - 2.
 Inspect the bin to determine if you can fumigate effectively. - 3.
-Develop an appropriate Fumigation Management Plan. - 4.
-If the bin is located in an area where nearby workers and/or bystanders or domestic animals would be exposed to phosphine gas because of leakage from the bin - (i) Develop a monitoring procedure that will confirm if leakage from the bin is above the allowable limits in an area that would affect nearby workers or bystanders. - (ii) Advise local authorities when and where you will be fumigating.
-Provide and review with them the MSDS, Applicator's Manual and other relevant safety information. - 5.
-If the bin is in an isolated area on private property (i) and (ii) above are not required. - 6.
-Seal the bin as tightly as possible.
-Cover the surface of the grain with poly after this product has been applied.
-Tarping the grain surface will greatly reduce the leak rate of the gas as well as reduce the required amount of this product.
+If the bin is located in an area where nearby workers and/or bystanders or domestic animals would be exposed to phosphine gas because of leakage from the bin: - (a) Develop a monitoring procedure that will confirm if leakage from the bin is above the allowable limits in an area that would affect nearby workers or bystanders. - (b) Advise local authorities when and where you will be fumigating.
+Provide and review with them the MSDS, Applicator's Manual and other relevant safety information. - 4.
+If the bin is in an isolated area on private property (a) and (b) above are not required.

+- 5. Seal the bin as tightly as possible.
+It is recommended that the surface of the grain be covered with poly after PHOSTOXIN® has been applied.
+Tarping the grain surface will greatly reduce the leak rate of the gas as well as reduce the amount of PHOSTOXIN® required.
 Only the volume below the tarp must be dosed.
-If not tarped, the entire volume of the storage must be treated, whether full or empty. - 7.
-Using the applicator's manual, calculate the dosage of tablets or pellets to be applied based on type of structure, its sealing properties, content type, weather, and commodity temperature and moisture content of the commodity and length of fumigation (See "DOS-AGE" section of this manual.). - 8.
-Tablets or pellets of this product required for the fumigation may be scattered over the surface or probed into the grain using a rigid PVC pipe about 5 to 7 feet in length and having a diameter of 1 1/4 inches. - 9.
-Use approximately 20 to 50 tablets or 100 to 250 pellets per probe.
+If not tarped, the entire volume of the storage must be treated, whether full or empty. - Using the Applicator's Manual, calculate the dosage of tablets or pellets to be applied based on type of structure, its sealing properties, content type, weather, and commodity temperature and moisture content of the commodity and length of fumigation. - PHOSTOXIN® tablets or pellets required for the fumigation may be scattered over the surface or probed into the grain using a rigid PVC pipe about 5 to 7 feet in length and having a diameter of 1-1/4 inches. - 8.
+Use about 20-50 tablets or 100-250 pellets per probe.
 Probe the dosage uniformly over the surface.
-Dust retainer or packaged fumigants may be used if dust-free applications are desired. - 10.
-Immediately cover the surface of the grain with a plastic tarpaulin. - 11.
+Fumi-Sleeve® dust retainer or packaged fumigants may be used if dust-free applications are desired. - 9.
+Immediately cover the surface of the grain with a plastic tarpaulin. - 10.
 Place no more than 25 percent of the total dose at the bottom if the bin is equipped with aeration fans.
-CAUTION: Make sure that the aeration duct is dry before adding this product.
-Addition of this product to water in an aeration duct may result in a fire. - 12.
-Seal the aeration fan with 4-mil plastic sheeting. - 13.
-Place placards on all entrances to the bin and near the ladder. - 14.
+Caution: Make sure that the aeration duct is dry before adding PHOSTOXIN®.
+Addition of PHOSTOXIN® to water in an aeration duct may result in a fire. - 11.
+Seal the aeration fan with 4-mil plastic sheeting. - 12.
+Place placards on all entrances to the bin and near the ladder. - 13.
 Following aeration of the bin, the surface of the grain may be sprayed with an approved protectant to discourage reinfestation.

-Note: If monitoring equipment is not available, an approved canister respirator must be worn during application from within an enclosed area.
+Note: If monitoring equipment is not available on a farm and application cannot be done from outside of a structure, an approved canister respirator must be worn during application from within an enclosed indoor area.